maxwilliams94/gambit_grail/notes.md

 - Passing a known gambit FEN into the /game=fen= api yields True and the name of the gambit

 ## TODO
-- Logging names are all root::DEBUG/root::INFO rather than gambit::INFO
 - Test passing entire PGN in

 # TODO